Did Creston’s foodies pick the Creston Chamber awards?

 People in Creston must love to eat!
 Their two biggest grocers keep reaping the accolades at the annual Business Excellence Awards.

-The Creston Chamber of Commerce handed out eight awards at its first-ever Business Excellence Awards ceremony
+The Creston Valley Chamber of Commerce handed out 11 awards at its gala on February 15.

 Congratulations to the following winners: